Shadowsong27/Shadowsong27.github.io/content/post/de-log-1-idempotency.md

  but only recently (after working on the Data Warehouse migration to Redshift) I have start to appreciate its importance.

 ### Incremental vs Idempotent
-Before describing the benefits, I would like to definite the following two types of ETL jobs:
+Before describing the benefits, I would like to define the following two types of ETL jobs:

-1. Incremental job, ETL jobs that require an incremental changes to a table or data storage, e.g. `append` or `update` mode
+1. Incremental job, ETL jobs that require incremental changes to a table or data storage, e.g. `append` or `update` mode
 2. Idempotent job, or I often call it refresh job for naming convention (easier to spell), it is something that I have explained above.

 # Benefits